neurobagel/documentation/docs/maintaining.md

    (or, replace `full_stack` with the profile you are using)

-2. Update the data files in the directory specified by the [`LOCAL_GRAPH_DATA` environment variable](config.md#uploading-data-to-the-graph-store), or simply change the path to a directory containing your JSONLD files.
+2. Update the data files in the directory specified by the `LOCAL_GRAPH_DATA` variable in `.env`, or simply change the path to a directory containing your JSONLD files.
-3. Restart the Neurobagel node
+3. (Re)start the Neurobagel node

     ```bash
     docker compose --profile full_stack up -d